Charlene Deaver-Vazquez

 I design risk models that:

-Break down cyber threats into actionable scenarios
+• Break down cyber threats into actionable scenarios

-Estimate frequency and impact using probabilistic techniques
+• Estimate frequency and impact using probabilistic techniques

-Incorporate real-world data and observed incident trends
+• Incorporate real-world data and observed incident trends

-Evaluate the effectiveness of specific security controls
+• Evaluate the effectiveness of specific security controls

-Produce outputs that directly support investment, prioritization, and strategy decisions
+• Produce outputs that directly support investment, prioritization, and strategy decisions

-These models allow CISOs and executive teams to understand not just where risk exists, but what that risk means in financial and operational terms, and what actions will reduce it most effectively.
+These models allow CISOs and executive teams to understand not just where risk exists, but what that risk means in financial and operational terms, and what actions will reduce it most effectively

 At the core of my work is scenario-based modeling, where each risk is expressed as a plausible business event with defined causes, pathways, and outcomes.
 This approach ensures that risk analysis remains grounded in how attacks actually occur, rather than abstract scoring systems.

 My models use the math of probability to go beyond qualitative into quantitative analytics.
-It is the same math used in nuclear, space, safety, finance, health and other industries to answer some of our most complex questions.
+This is the same math used in nuclear, space, safety, finance, health and other industries to answer some of our most complex questions.

 Author and Speaker